Hannah-Abi/Data-Analysis-Project-Portfolio/Advanced-Python-Programming/README.md

 **_I completed this course in 2021 far before the chat GPT even exicsted.
-For my peer, PLEASE try to complete exercises before cloning from my repo_**
+For my peer, PLEASE try to complete exercises before cloning my repo_**
 ## Python Programming - Department  of Computer Science at University of Helsinki
 - The **Intro** file for the course the **Introduction to Programming course (TKT10002, 5 cr)**